MrBounty/ZipponDB/README.md

 )
 ```

 Note that the best friend is a link to another `User`.
+You can find more examples [here](https://github.com/MrBounty/ZipponDB/tree/main/schema).

 # ZipponQL